 - Can range between $100 and $4,000 per year, depending on when a student applies, the level of need, and the funding level provided by the federal government to Saint Mary's.

-This grant is for students intending to teach full time for at least four years in high-need subject areas at low income schools.
+This grant is for students intending to teach full time, for at least four years, in high-need subject areas and at low income schools.
 Please note that if a student does not complete all four years of qualified teaching service the grant reverts to an unsubsidized loan with interest accruing from the date of original disbursement!